serialport/node-serialport/publish-binaries.md

 This can be checked in the .travis.yml file and appveyor.yml file.
 Within the files there are two methods for publishing new binaries for each version, one is if a `git tag` is detected; the other can be triggered by passing the string `[publish binary]` in the commit message itself.
+We use the `[publish binary]` method exclusively.

 We also have an automated make task, we should always use this task to avoid forgetting any steps (like merging into the `osx-binaries` branch).